8th ANNUAL COMPTEXT Conference 2026

 Welcome to COMPTEXT 2026 — the Eighth International and Interdisciplinary Conference on the Quantitative and Computational Analysis of Text, Image, Audio, and Video as Data.

-The conference will take place on 23–25 April 2026 at The University of Birmingham, UK.
+The conference took place on 23–25 April 2026 at The University of Birmingham, UK.

 As always, COMPTEXT brings together a vibrant international community of scholars applying computational methods to research questions in the social sciences and humanities.
 The conference provides great opportunities to present ongoing research, receive constructive feedback, participate in workshops, and engage with an interdisciplinary network of colleagues.
 We particularly strive to support early-career researchers by offering them meaningful opportunities for professional growth.